How To Address Your Wedding Invitation Envelopes

 How to Address Wedding Invitation Envelopes

-For the sake of this post, we’ll be discussing how to address your outer, or mailing, envelopes.
+For the sake of this post, we’ll be focusing on how to address your outer, or mailing, envelopes.

 How to Address a Wedding Invitation to a Married Couple with the Same Last Name